 She started as a Junior Consultant in her 2nd year at the student consulting company I created SOR|CG.
 Then she was promoted to a Senior Consultant in her 3rd year and then a Managing Director in her 4th year.
 Then after she graduated we hired her as Marketing Director of School of Retailing.

 In 2018, they wouldn't renew her contract because they knew I was leaving.
 I asked her to come work with me and she agreed for one year.
-Now she is my business partner.
+In 2019, I made her my business partner.

-Together, the two of us are able to accomplish as much as 6 staff members.
+Together, the two of us are able to accomplish as much as 12 people.
 We are extremely productive in our designated roles.